Top 10 Customer Experience KPIs Every CX Leader Should Track

 What Are Customer Experience Metrics?

-Customer experience metrics are factors that enable you to measure the success of your CX strategy, spot areas for improvement, and ensure a smooth customer journey for your clients.
+Customer experience metrics are the factors that enable a brand to measure the success of its CX strategy, identify areas for improvement, and ensure a smooth customer journey for its clients.

-For example, if you want to measure how effectively your messaging strategy attracts customers, you’ll want to monitor metrics like direct traffic and pages per visit.
+For example, if a brand wants to measure how effectively its messaging strategy attracts customers, it can monitor metrics like direct traffic and pages per visit.

 Why Does CX Metric Tracking Matter?

-Tracking customer performance metrics is crucial for determining the effectiveness of your CX strategy.
+Tracking customer performance metrics is crucial for determining the effectiveness of the CX strategy.

-Without these quantifiable indicators, you won’t be able to objectively tell how your customers feel about your brand or know how to improve their experience.
+Without these quantifiable indicators, businesses won’t be able to objectively gauge how customers feel about them or know how to improve their experience.

 Positive customer experiences drive sales, brand loyalty, and customer retention.
-This means it’s crucial for a successful business.
+This means it is crucial for a successful business.

-In fact, according to a Zendesk report, 60% of consumers purchase from a brand based solely on the experience they expect to receive.
-So, the more consistent you are at providing positive experiences, the more your customers are likely to stay with you.
+In fact, according to a Zendesk report, 60% of consumers purchase from a brand based mainly on the experience they expect.
+So, the more consistently a brand provides positive experiences, the more likely the customers are to stay with it.

 Top 10 Customer Experience KPIs